pickyourtrail_logo

 Source: Google Images

-The Rows are a collection of wood-framed galleries on the historical centre of Chester.
+The Rows are a collection of wood-framed galleries in the historical centre of Chester.
 You can find these along Watergate Lane, Northgate Lane, Eastgate Street, and Bridge Street.
 These covered sidewalks have no equivalent anywhere else in the world.
-They are located above the street level, leading you past the third line of shops.
-The first reference of the Chester Rows dates back to 1293, after a city-wide fire two decades earlier.

 4. Chester Cathedral

-Here is a beautiful baptismal font, made of black marble and dated from 1697.
 The chorus had been sculpted around 1380 because of the dramatic Gothic stalls.
 They have high pointed canopies adorned with small spires and hooks and 48 misericords with a variety of unusual characters.
 In fact, the Lady Chapel in the 13th century has a stone rib vault in the Early English Gothic style.

 5. The Groves